 much eradicated from the mainland areas of the park by introduced predators - particularly the stoat.
 It now only survives on island sanctuaries where predators have been trapped, poisoned and

-The broader area of South West New Zealand is also home the entire population of the South Island subspecies of brown kiwi (Apteryx australis), New Zealands rarest Kiwi, the rowi (Apteryx rowi), the only significant remaining populations of the seriously declining mohua/yellowhead (Mohoua ochrocephala), the only large populations remaining of kaka and kakariki/yellow-crowned parakeet, and the only remaining population of pateke/Fiordland brown teal in the South Island.
+The broader area of South West New Zealand is also home to the entire population of the South Island subspecies of brown kiwi (Apteryx australis), New Zealands rarest Kiwi, the rowi (Apteryx rowi), the only significant remaining populations of the seriously declining mohua/yellowhead (Mohoua ochrocephala), the only large populations remaining of kaka and kakariki/yellow-crowned parakeet, and the only remaining population of pateke/Fiordland brown teal in the South Island.

 See the UNESCO entry for Te Wähipounamu - South West New Zealand as a World Heritage Site.